alexamahajan/cityGenerator/README.md

 In the future, I hope to further develop this tool by adding windows and doors to the buildings and allowing users to adjust the number and orientation of roads.

 ## Implementation Instructions
+To use this script, copy the python script into a new Python tab of the Script Editor in Maya.
+The script can be used as a tool by saving the script to the shelf.

 ## Usage Instructions
+To adjust the size of the overall city, change the base width and height values.

+To adjust the size of the buildings, change the size of the building bases or maximum height.
+Smaller building base values will result in skinnier buildings, whereas larger values will result in wider building bases.